LawyerCat42069/BRC-420-69/README.md

 7. Extract/save the file to specified (temporary) directory for use, open appropriate reading application (ideally an authentic inscribed dapp), or opens the directory containing the downloaded file if no appropriate reader can be found within the shell.

 8. Reading application picks up on and displays all Child Ordinal metadata alongside the Child Ordinal file in an aesthetically pleasing manner.

+9. When application is terminated, optionally clear cache as well.

-The decoding script ideally long term will be written to process mutliple file types, but if it processes applications it could check them against an BRC-420 containing an approved list of secure dApp ordinals and file types before executing any script.
-(Ideally that list is managed via largely distributed multisignature and contains multiple valid owner wallets, so that it can be passed on to a new owner quickly if need be.
-Perhaps that could be further decentralized but I'm not there yet.)
-If the file does not match the list of approved file types AND/OR does not exist in the BRC-420 metadata of the approved list of dapps, then the decoder app should immediately delete the file and self-terminate, requiring the end user to re-instigate the app.
+The decoding script ideally will be written to process mutliple file types, but if it processes applications it could check them against an BRC-420 containing an approved list of secure dApp ordinals and file types before executing any script.
 This does create a point of centralization but nothing would preclude the existence of a decoder app that breaks this protocol.
 I just don't think that would be secure.
+See SWOT analysis below.

 The BRC-69 Omni Decode + Embed Function does this currently:

   Uses the AES key to decrypt the two hashes.
   Decodes the base64 strings into a BMP image and metadata.
   Embeds metadata into the image using steganography.
   Saves the resulting image.
   Writes the extracted metadata to a JSON file.
   Steganographically embeds the metadata into the image.
 Saves that output.

 This is outdated based on the protocol outlined above.
 Lots of this needs rewriting at this point.
 Might start fresh.